Billy the Kid Returns (September 4, 1938)

 Released on September 4, 1938: (running time 53 minutes) Roy Rogers looks exactly like the dead outlaw Billy the Kid, so Sheriff Pat Garrett uses him as a decoy to capture some renegade ranchers.

 Directed by Joseph Kane

-Written by Jack Natteford.
+Written by Jack Natteford

 Free Download of the old movie Billy the Kid Returns

 Do you believe in life after death?
-In the first scene of this movie Sheriff Pat Garrett hunts down Billy the Kid and shoots him dead.
+In the first scene of this adventure, Sheriff Pat Garrett hunts down Billy the Kid and shoots him dead.
 Yes, deader than a door nail.
 Are door nails ever not-dead?
 Oh well, next, we see singing cowboy Roy Rogers riding his horse along the trail and singing a song.
 Wait a minute, this Roy Rogers is the spittin' image of the dead outlaw Billy the Kid.
 Sure as shootin' he is.
 Roy was a deputy Sheriff in Texas, but they figured he was too young to be a good deputy so he lost his job.
 Now he is riding over into New Mexico in search of work.
 At this particular time in history the west is still wild and untamed.
 The government is encouraging folks in the east to head west and settle the land, so they are offering free land to anyone that will settle down and improve the land by ranching or farming.
 In our tale, a few ranchers have had free reign of all of this land, and they do not like it one little bit that these tender-foot easterners are coming in and sectioning off their grazing territory and starting to farm.
 So the ranchers are burning and robbing the new settlers to get them to leave.